tintin10q/computational-linguistics-summary/Languages/Grammar.md

 	| Expr Op Expr

-# How in haskell?
+# How in Haskell?

 Represent the non terminals as data types.

-The concrete syntax is the syntax like above the abstract is how you would define it in haskell with data types.
+The concrete syntax is the syntax like above the abstract is how you would define it in Haskell with data types.

 ![Pasted image 20211127142739](../images/Pasted%20image%2020211127142739.webp)